georgesdib/perpetuals/README.md

 # Beginning of next block
 ## Price update
-Ask the oracle the price of the asset, call it P_1, store D = P_1 - P_0.
+Ask the **Oracle** the price of the asset, call it P_1, store D = P_1 - P_0.
 Update the margin balances by the new price, and then check all margin balances and make sure the position is not in liquidation, if it is, liquidate as per below.
 Store P_1 as P_0.

 ### Storage status